btf-org/flank/README.md

 Flank is a modern, open-source SSRS.

 - 🔥 **Blazing-fast authoring loop** — No drag-and-drop.
 Just write SQL once.
-- 🤖 **Infinitely extensible with AI** — No ceiling on what you can build.
-Just ask your coding agent to change it.
+- 🤖 **AI-friendly** — No new language to learn.
+Just use Claude Code / Copilot.
 - 📦 **Dead-simple deployment** — No Windows Server required.
 Just install and run.

 ## Getting Started